buttheadbob/MDK-SE/Using-The-State-Machine-Return-Value.md

                 // makes it much faster than the default RemoveAt which will shift all items
                 // after the index, but preserves order.
                 _runningTasks.RemoveAtFast(i);

+                // Since we removed this item and got a new item in its place, we need to
+                // redo the same index again in order to process that new item.
+So we
+                // backpedal the iterating index.
+                i--;

                 // Dispose of the operation
                 task.Operation.Dispose();